-This policy will be evaluated against the objectives for children with SEND.
+This policy will be evaluated against the objectives for children with SEN.

-Parents / carers being aware of individual targets/outcomes for students with SEND.
-Students' participation in discussing, contributing to and reviewing their individual targets / outcomes.

-Progress being monitored closely to ensure that children progress through specific, measurable, achievable, realistic, time-bound (SMART) targets.

-Overall analysis of progress tracking data and assessment results for those SEND children who are withdrawn for targeted interventions in specific areas.

-Ensuring that external agencies, where appropriate, are fully informed and involved.
-Formative assessment

-Value-added data for students on the SEND register.

-Monitoring of procedures and practice, but the SEND Academy Advisor Group members and the SENDCO.

-The number of children identified on the SEND register.

-Academy self-evaluation.
+- Parents/carers are made aware of individual targets/outcomes for students with SEN - Students participation in discussing, contributing to and reviewing their individual targets/outcomes - Progress being monitored closely to ensure that children progress through specific, measurable, achievable, realistic, time-bound (SMART) targets - Overall analysis of progress tracking data and assessment results for those SEN children who are withdrawn for targeted interventions in specific areas - Ensuring that external agencies, where appropriate, are fully informed and involved. - Formative assessment - Value-added data for students on the SEN register - Monitoring of procedures and practice, but the SEN Local Advisory Group members and the SENCO - The number of children identified on the SEN register - Academy self-evaluation

-Any external evaluations, or inspection, which also enables us to evaluate the success of our provision.
+Any external evaluations, or inspection, which also enables us to evaluate the success of our provision